When and why was Cultural Leadership founded?

 Tuition includes a non-refundable deposit, proportionate to your level on the sliding scale, due shortly after acceptance and agreement to participate in the program, which is deducted from your overall due fee.
 All details and income brackets will be shared in the interview and selection process.

 Please, do not let the cost deter you from submitting an application or participating in the program!
 We are committed to working with every family to make participation possible.

 During the program year, each family is expected to collaborate with another family to provide 2-3 meals or snacks to the whole group.

 Cultural leadership is an investment in a student’s leadership skills and cultural understanding.
 Tuition includes ongoing training and coaching by an experienced facilitation team, expert topic-area speakers (often University Professors) at every program, three local weekend retreats, and during the three-week Transformational Journey in the summer, Cultural Leadership provides food, lodging, transportation, and admission to all venues for the students.
-The real cost of this once-in-a-lifetime program is far greater than even the highest bracket of the sliding scale.
+Overall, the true value of this once-in-a-lifetime program is far greater than even the highest bracket of the sliding scale.

 How many students does Cultural Leadership accept each year?